 Yvonne van Staden

-Property Vine Cape Town / Property Practitioner
+Property Vine Cape Town / Candidate Property Practitioner

 More about Yvonne

 Along with an Irish accent to die for, the personality Yvonne exemplifies will keep you coming back for more.
 Yvonne is one of you, she is one of us, she is familiarity.
 The one you can relate to no matter what your walk of life.
-A mother of 3, the home marker and homework supervisor, an ex-Pilates instructor and wellness expert, a working mom, a networker, and a multi-tasker.
+A mother of 3, the home maker and homework supervisor, an ex-Pilates instructor and wellness expert, a working mom, a networker, and a multi-tasker.

 Although we can’t vouch for the wine Ireland has to offer, our vine will flourish because Yvonne’s Irish blood runs to our roots, nurturing relationships in her everyday life, organically.